em3ndez/tiny-web-server/README.md

 to a valid email address.
 The difference in the cookie values determines whether the authentication passes or fails, demonstrating how the filter and endpoint interact to handle authenticated and unauthenticated requests - communicating via an attribute if all is good.

+You can see that the filter path is the generic everything regex of ".*".
+All the paths, filters and endPoints can be regexes.
+Don't pre and post-pend with ^ and $ yourself though.

 ### A webSocket and endPoint within a path